rokroskar/workflow-run-cleanup-action/README.md

 # Workflow run cleanup action

 This action cleans up previously running instances of a workflow on the same branch.
 This accomplishes the task of automatically cancelling CI runs on pushes to the same branch, which is a common feature in most CI systems but currently not possible with GitHub actions.

 ## Configuration

 None.
 The action uses the GitHub action environment variables to obtain the workflow name and branch.
-You must, however, set the `GITHUB_TOKEN` environment variable:
+You must, however, create an [access token](https://github.com/settings/tokens) that includes the scope `repo`.
+Then, you can set the `GITHUB_TOKEN` environment variable:

 ## Example usage